bsc-pm/nanos6/docs/ctf/CTF.md

 Flushing is done synchronously (i.e. a worker thread that generates a tracepoint will have to flush the buffer if there is no free space left) and it might affect the execution workflow.
 Flushing operations are also recorded and can be inspected with the "CTF flush buffers to disk" view.

-Traces are written by default under the `TMPDIR` environment variable or under `/tmp` if not set.
+Traces are written by default under the `instrument.ctf.tmpdir` configuration variable or under `/tmp` if not set.
 Traces written to `/tmp` are kept in RAM memory (see tmpfs for more information) and flushing translates to a memory copy operation.
 When an application execution finishes, Nanos6 copies the trace to the current directory.